Tag: Beginner BJJ

 Hygiene is non-negotiable.
 It is the foundation of respect in any martial arts community.
 The Golden Rule is simple: wash your gi and yourself after every single class.
 Skin infections like staph or ringworm thrive in moist, warm environments.
 Don’t be the person who brings them onto the mats.
 These bjj white belt tips are about protecting your team as much as yourself.
 Trim your nails.
 Remove all jewelry.
 A jagged fingernail or a stray earring can cause unnecessary injuries during a scramble.
 Cleanliness is a sign of a professional mindset.

 Understanding your gear is the next step.
 Gi training involves the traditional uniform, allowing for grips on the collar and sleeves.
 No-Gi uses rash guards and grappling shorts, focusing on overhooks and underhooks.
 Both are essential for a well-rounded game.
+If you want to explore how these two styles differ and which is right for you, our complete guide to brazilian jiu jitsu las vegas training in both Gi and No-Gi formats breaks down everything you need to know.
 To stay organized, build a definitive 2026 gym bag.
 You need a clean gi or rash guard, a mouthguard, athletic tape, a large water bottle, and flip-flops for off-mat use.
 Never walk into the restroom barefoot and then step back onto the mats.
 This is a major safety violation that puts everyone at risk.

 BJJ Etiquette: The Unwritten Rules